 This course will equip you with the skills and knowledge needed to be a Family Group Conferencing Facilitator.
 It includes mediation and negotiation skills, and a range of practical strategies to assists families to make child-centred decisions.
 It meets the requirement for a mediation qualification to be part of the FACS tender of accredited FGC Facilitators.

-If you are booking to attend ACWA training, and/or visiting our premises, the following Covid-19 protocols must be agreed to and followed.
-We have put these in place to make the face-to-face training environment as safe as possible for our students and facilitators.
+If you are booking to attend ACWA training, and/or visiting our premises, the following COVID-19 protocols must be adhered and agreed to.
+We have put these in place in order to make the face to face training environment as safe as possible for our students and facilitators.

 You are also asked not to attend face to face training if any of the following apply:

-- You have returned a positive COVID test with the last 7 days.
+- You have returned a positive COVID-19 test with the last 7 days.